KABUKI GLOSSARY (M~N)

 Modori

 The move from bad to good for a character, a villain at the beginning of the play who repents of all his bad deeds at the end.
 Committing ritual suicide or mortally wounded by a character on the good side, he reveals to the audience that he has secretly accomplished some good deeds leading to the salvation of the heroes of the play.
 He dies as a noble-hearted character.
-The best example is Igami no Gonta in the "Sushiya" scene of the classic "Yoshitsune Sembon Zakura".
+The best example is Igami no Gonta in the "Sushiya" scene of the classic "Yoshitsune Senbon Zakura".

 In Japanese: 戻り